alipanahroshad-oss/email-politeness-corpus/README.md

 # License

+## License

-This project is released under the MIT License.
+This repository is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.